krakintgithub/main/roadmap/Readme.md

 CLOSED:
+- Code the emergency contract in case we need to re-route the existing contracts (simplified router+core, with transfer function only)
 - Code the native token components - done
 - Document the native token components - done
 - Make the code of conduct and ethics - done